codeclimate/codeclimate-rubocop/config/contents/security/compound_hash.md

-This cop checks for implementations of the `hash` method which combine values using custom logic instead of delegating to `Array#hash`.
+Checks for implementations of the `hash` method which combine values using custom logic instead of delegating to `Array#hash`.

 Manually combining hashes is error prone and hard to follow, especially